MOU Signing Ceremony between Vinschool and University of Manchester, UK

 The University of Manchester was formed in 2004 by the merger of Victoria University of Manchester and the University of Manchester Institute of Science and Technology (UMIST), becoming the largest university in the UK with over 40,000 students and a long-standing history of nearly 200 years.
 The University of Manchester always makes it to the list of the world’s best universities.
 According to the Academic Ranking of World Universities 2019, it is ranked 6th in the UK, 8th in Europe, and 33rd worldwide.
 The university offers more than 1,000 training programs in various fields, ranging from Economics to Health Sciences, Computer Science, Arts, etc., attracting the largest number of international students in the UK with 160 different nationalities.

-The signing ceremony was attended by Deputy Ambassador of the UK to Vietnam H.E.
+The signing ceremony was attended by the Deputy Ambassador of the UK to Vietnam H.E.
 Step Lysaght.
 Speaking at the event, he highly appreciated the fact that the two parties were greatly open to bilateral cooperation and expected that this would be a stepping stone for Vinschool to build an extensive network with international partners and bring its students wonderful opportunities for development, thereby making a contribution to a brighter future of Vietnam.

-Ms. Phan Ha Thuy, CEO of Vinschool Education System, said it was Vinschool’s honor to reach a Cooperation Agreement with the University of Manchester.
+Ms. Phan Ha Thuy, CEO of the Vinschool Education System, said it was Vinschool’s honor to reach a Cooperation Agreement with the University of Manchester.
 With a great sense of pride, she shared that this was the 3rd consecutive year Vinschool had offered the Cambridge program and that Vinschool was the only school in Vietnam to integrate the Cambridge program into its official curriculum.
 Through this Cooperation Agreement, she expected to see more development opportunities and higher education scholarships for Vinsers.

-Representatives of Vinschool’s Board of Directors, the Embassy of the UK in Vietnam, and the University of Manchester took a photo with grade-12 Vinsers.
+Representatives of the Vinschool’s Board of Directors, the Embassy of the UK in Vietnam, and the University of Manchester took a photo with grade-12 Vinsers.

 Within the framework of the signing ceremony, representatives from the Embassy of the UK in Vietnam and the University of Manchester toured the campus of Vinschool Times City High school with Vinsers as their guides.